kaisahakola/Backend-Development-final-project-kaisahakola/README.md

     DATABASE: "<insert the database you're using>"
     PORT: 5000

 Now on how to use the application.
 Start the application by typing `npm run dev` You can go to http://localhost:5000/api/expenses or http://final-project-kaisahakola.onrender.com/api/expenses on your browser.
-This address should display all the data from the database on your screen.
-If you go to localhost.rest or server.rest and select the first request on the file, you should see the same data displayed.
+The first address will display the dabatase on the screen that you created and connected with the `.env` file to the application.
+The second address displays the database that I have created while making this application.
+In the root of the application is located two `.rest` files.
+From the `localhost.rest` file you can use and modify your own database and from the `server.rest` file you can modify my database connecting to the `onrender.com` address.

 If you want to search data by some specific table content value, use the following address format:

     /api/expenses/<table_content>?<table_content>=<use_value>

-And the table contents are shop, category, amount and purchase_date.
+The table contents are shop, category, amount and purchase_date.
+In the <use_value> part you can insert the value that you want to filter the data with.
+For exapmle, if you want to search all occurances where the shop name is K-Market you can use the following address: `/api/expenses/shop?shop=K-Market`.

 If you want tho search for data based on a specific month, use the address